stephenschoettler/taches-oc-prompts/todo-management/README.md

 - "Need to investigate..." → logged with file paths

 **Resume with full context:**
-- Claude gets the full picture weeks later
+- OpenCode gets the full picture weeks later
 - No "what was I thinking?" moments
 - Exact files, line numbers, and reasoning intact